Darbeloff/TeachBot/robot/src/ur/README.md

 For `kinematics_config:=`, put the path to your configuration file and replace the example.

-Once this command has run successfully, press "play" on the UR5e interface.
+Once this command has run successfully, navigate to Program/URCaps and press "play" on the UR5e interface.
 It is to the right of the speed slider.
 If the connection is successful, you should see a confirmation in your terminal tab and no errors on the UR5e interface.

 ```bash
 [ INFO] [1573668956.316314604]: Robot requested program